 Findings of Fact

-Applicant is a 35-year-old multimedia program analyst for a defense contractor who seeks a security clearance.
+Applicant is a 34-year-old rigger for a defense contractor who seeks a security clearance.
 The allegations covered in the SOR and admitted by Applicant are incorporated and adopted as relevant and material findings.
 Additional findings follow.

 Background